Glaciers

 A glacier forms when snow accumulates over time, turns to ice, and begins to flow outwards and downwards under the pressure of its own weight.

-In polar and high-altitude alpine regions, glaciers generally accumulate more snow than they lose from melting, evaporation, or calving.
+In their upper parts, glaciers generally accumulate more snow than they lose from melting, evaporation, or calving.
 If the accumulated snow survives one melt season, it forms a denser, more compressed layer called firn.
 The snow and firn are further compressed by overlying snowfall, and the buried layers slowly grow together to form a thickened mass of ice.

 Each year’s new snowfall continues to compact the underlying layers, and the snow grains become larger ice crystals randomly oriented in connected air spaces.
 These ice crystals can eventually grow to become several centimeters in diameter.